warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

       - name of extra matches the "*" glob
       - value of extra is either a String or String[]
         * depending on whether the fully qualified key had been used on multiple lines to declare more than one value
+    * _chooser-title_
+      - a non-empty value indicates that a chooser dialog should always be shown
+      - the value is the title to display in the chooser dialog
   - keys required to start an explicit Intent:
     * _package_ and _class_
   - keys required to start an implicit Intent: